- Budget and Finance

 - Web Services

-The First Year Seminars (FYS) program is designed to bring Michigan faculty together with incoming first year students in a small-class setting.
+The First-Year Seminars (FYS) program is designed to bring Michigan faculty together with incoming students in a small-class setting.
 LSA established the program in 1978 and greatly expanded it in 1994 as part of a broad effort to improve undergraduate education.
-First Year Seminar courses are limited to a maximum enrollment of 18 first-year students.
+First-Year Seminar courses are limited to a maximum enrollment of 18 first-year students.
 Each course meets an area distribution requirement.
 FYS are not survey courses, but they do cover material that is appropriate for distribution requirements.